 “At 22.00pm on 22nd July, 13th Infantry Brigade attempted an attack on Wood Lane, 14th Warwickshire Regiment on the left, 1st Queen’s Own (Royal West Kent Regiment) on the right, meeting strong resistance from machine-gun fire and suffering heavy casualties, as did a second attack at 03.30am the following morning.
 At the same time 1st Duke of Cornwall’s Light Infantry and 1st East Surrey Regiment of 95th Infantry Brigade supported 3rd Division in a joint attack on Longueval, capturing several machine-gun posts but also losing heavily against others.“

-John officially died late on 22 or early on 23 July 1916, “killed in action” during the Wood Lane attack, with “A” Company 24th (14th?)
+John officially died late on 22 or early on 23 July 1916, “killed in action” during the Wood Lane attack, with “A” Company Platoon No II, 14th (24th?)
 Battalion Royal Warwickshire Regiment; he was buried at Caterpillar Valley Cemetery, Longueval in France, grave reference “XV.
 B. 29“

 It appears that for a while John had been mistakenly reported as “missing in action” rather than “killed in action” because his death was not reported in newspapers for over a year.
 For example the ‘Gloucester Citizen‘ newspaper 13 October 1917 edition reported “Roll of Honour: We record with deep regret the death on the field of honour of the following former Insurance Officials… News has been received of the death in July, 1916, of John Darrel Anstey, who had been reported missing.
 He was a private in the Royal Warwickshire Regiment, and was formerly a clerk in the Birmingham branch of the British Law Fire Insurance Company“

 Similarly the ‘Birmingham Daily Post‘ 10 September 1917 edition noted “Casualties Among Midland Men: The following particulars of local men killed have been supplied…Private John Darrall Anstey, Royal Warwickshire Regiment, eldest son of Mrs. Will.
-Anstey, 114, Varna Road, Edgbaston“
+Anstey, 114, Varna Road, Edgbaston“.
+The ICRC (‘Red Cross’) also had a card on him, stating “Anstey J. D. Pvte No 28 14th Royal Warwicks blesse et disparu depuis debut Juillet 1916.
+Rep: Mr G. H. Anstey 114 Varna Road, Edgbaston” – presumably they erroneously thought at the time of his disappearance that he might have been taken prisoner of war.

 John is commemorated at the family grave at St Peter’s Church graveyard in Harborne, the inscription reading “Also of John Darrall Anstey, eldest son of the above John William Anstey, who was killed on the Somme July 22 1916 aged 24 years“.
 Probate was to his mother Katherine Anstey (widow), confirming his address as 114 Varna Road, Edgbaston where his mother, and later his brother George Henry Anstey, resided.